 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The ovaries are small, oval-shaped glands located on either side of your uterus.
-They produce and store your eggs (also called ovum) and make hormones that control your menstrual cycle and pregnancy.
+Ovaries are small, oval-shaped glands located on either side of your uterus.
+They produce and store eggs and make hormones that control your menstrual cycle and pregnancy.
 During ovulation, one of your ovaries releases an egg.
 If a sperm fertilizes this egg, you can become pregnant.
-Your ovaries continue to release an egg each menstrual cycle until you reach menopause.
-During menopause, your ovaries stop releasing eggs.
-Sometimes your ovaries can release more than one egg (this can result in a multiple pregnancy).
-You are born with all the eggs you will ever have in your lifetime.
+Sometimes, your ovaries can release more than one egg and cause a multiple pregnancy.
+Your ovaries release an egg each menstrual cycle until you reach menopause.

 Advertisement